The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: Introduction

 This study is organised as follows.
 First, in \S\ref{sec:lognormal} we revisit the lognormal model for the density fluctuations.
 In \S\ref{sec:intermittent} we extend the discussion to $s$-fluctuation models that include intermittency effects.
 In \S\ref{sec:numerics} we outline the supersonic MHD turbulence simulations that we use to explore the logarithmic density fluctuations.
 In \S\ref{sec:densityPDF} we analyse the morphology of the full three-dimensional (3D) volume-weighted and mass-weighted $s$-PDFs from the simulation data, including fitting lognormal and non-lognormal models for the volume-weighted PDFs.
 Next, in \S\ref{sec:intermittency_results} we compute four independent measures of $s$-intermittency, and show how the highly-magnetised regime has a more complicated intermittency structure than the hydrodynamical regime.
+In \S\ref{sec:driving_parameter} we repeat our analysis for different mixtures of solenoidal and compressive modes in the turbulence driving function.
 In \S\ref{sec:physical_intermittency} we use one-dimensional (1D) probes of the low-$\M$ turbulence to reveal the parallel and perpendicular to mean magnetic field $s$, velocity, and magnetic field dynamics, and use this 1D analysis to identify the rarest (intermittent) events in the turbulence, in real-space.
 In \S\ref{sec:high_mach_gauss} we discuss the lack of intermittency in high-$\M$, magnetised turbulence.
 Finally in \S\ref{sec:conclusion} we summarise the key results of this study.